 Submissions linked to already published papers coming from:

-Recent journal papers, which have not had the chance to be discussed in a conference, (imitating the strategy of RA-L and TR-O).
+Recent journal papers, which have not had the chance to be discussed in a conference, (imitating the strategy of RA-L).

-Recent conference papers, which were presented at machine learning conferences (e.g., NIPS, ICLR, ICML).
+Recent conference papers, which were presented at machine learning conferences (e.g., NeurIPS, ICML, AAMAS, and AAAI).